Close

 Eliza Ladd Schwarz

 (Movement Coach) is a performer, director, stage writer, composer, and choreographer from NYC.
 She is thrilled to join the faculty at CWRU / Cleveland Playhouse MFA after 10 years teaching at the FSU / Asolo Conservatory.
-Eliza has created original multi-disciplinary work in NYC at PS 122, Dixon Place, more(Movement Coach) is a performer, director, stage writer, composer, and choreographer from NYC.
+Eliza has created original multi-disciplinary work in NYC at PS 122, Dixon Place, Movement more(Movement Coach) is a performer, director, stage writer, composer, and choreographer from NYC.
 She is thrilled to join the faculty at CWRU / Cleveland Playhouse MFA after 10 years teaching at the FSU / Asolo Conservatory.
 Eliza has created original multi-disciplinary work in NYC at PS 122, Dixon Place, Movement Research, the Knitting Factory, and Joyce Soho, and performed at La Mama, the Kitchen, NY Theater Workshop, St. Ann’s Warehouse and with Shakespeare and Company in MA.
 Notable recent works include Agridulce / Bittersweet, an Andrew W Mellon Foundation funded project; Work / Play / Work, a theatrical ensemble zoom response to the 2020 call for social justice; and, her solo works Gravity and Levity and Autobiography of the Human Species.
 Eliza holds a BA in Comparative Religion from Harvard University and an MFA in Theater: Contemporary Performance from Naropa University. www.elizaladd.com

 Beth McGee

 (Voice Coach) is a member of Actor’s Equity and a voice, speech, and dialect coach.
 She is one of the co-founders of Cleveland’s immersive theater company Shadow of the Run LLC, and was the playwright for their first immersive piece, Wanderlust.
-She was the on-set dialect more(Voice Coach) is a member of Actor’s Equity and a voice, speech, and dialect coach.
+She was the on-set dialect coach more(Voice Coach) is a member of Actor’s Equity and a voice, speech, and dialect coach.
 She is one of the co-founders of Cleveland’s immersive theater company Shadow of the Run LLC, and was the playwright for their first immersive piece, Wanderlust.
 She was the on-set dialect coach for Cinemax’s 2016 television series Quarry, directed by Greg Yaitanes.
 She has acted as dialect coach for many Cleveland area theaters and dialect coached the 2002 film Welcome to Collinwood starring George Clooney, and directed by the Russo Brothers.
 She has coached and/or acted in productions at numerous Cleveland area theaters.
 She is a Professor of Voice and Acting at CWRU.
 Devotees of folk music can find her 1980 Folkways album Love is Teasing housed in the archives of the Smithsonian Institution.
 McGee is an active member of Actors’ Equity Association.

 Jeffrey Ullom

 (Dramaturg) is an Associate Professor of Theater at Case Western Reserve University where he teaches theatre history and dramaturgy.
 He is the author of several books and articles focusing on regional theatre, including his most recent book on Cleveland Play House America’s First Regional Theatre.
-As a more(Dramaturg) is an Associate Professor of Theater at Case Western Reserve University where he teaches theatre history and dramaturgy.
+As a dramaturg, more(Dramaturg) is an Associate Professor of Theater at Case Western Reserve University where he teaches theatre history and dramaturgy.
 He is the author of several books and articles focusing on regional theatre, including his most recent book on Cleveland Play House America’s First Regional Theatre.
 As a dramaturg, he worked with notable playwrights including Tony Kushner, David Henry Hwang, John Patrick Shanley and others at the Humana Festival of New American Plays, and he has served as a dramaturg for several Cleveland Play House productions.
 He is currently working on two books—a broad history of regional theatre and a murder mystery involving theatre history.

 Lisa O'Brien

 (Assistant Director) is currently a fourth-year Theatre and International Studies major at CWRU.
 You may have seen her act as the Moor-Hen in the undergraduate production of The Moors this past fall, but now she is taking on a role on the other side of the table.
-After graduation more(Assistant Director) is currently a fourth-year Theatre and International Studies major at CWRU.
+After graduation she more(Assistant Director) is currently a fourth-year Theatre and International Studies major at CWRU.
 You may have seen her act as the Moor-Hen in the undergraduate production of The Moors this past fall, but now she is taking on a role on the other side of the table.
 After graduation she hopes to follow her passions of doing all things theatre and entertainment.
 This is her first time assistant directing a full length production, and she would like to thank Don and the theatre department for giving her this opportunity.

 Santino Garofalo

 (Stage Manager) is happy to be here again at CPH.
 Santino graduated from the University of Dayton in 2020 and started his stage managing career at CPH in the fall of 2021 with the CPH/CWRU production of Twelfth Night.
-Santino’s most recent gig was a concert for the American more(Stage Manager) is happy to be here again at CPH.
+Santino’s most recent gig was a concert for the American Music more(Stage Manager) is happy to be here again at CPH.
 Santino graduated from the University of Dayton in 2020 and started his stage managing career at CPH in the fall of 2021 with the CPH/CWRU production of Twelfth Night.
 Santino’s most recent gig was a concert for the American Music Abroad at the Maltz Performing Arts Center in which he received a certificate of appreciation from the United States Department of State.
 Santino would like to thank his friends and family who have continued to support his stage managing in the greater Cleveland area.

 Don't miss a thing.
 Sign up for our newsletter.